Hay Fever First Aid Kit

 What's a hay fever first aid kit?

 Many Hay Fever sufferers will tell you that nothing works, or that some remedies help, but nothing does the whole job.
-And it is true for many people.
-There is no cure for hay fever and remedies work in several different ways.
+Or what worked last year doesn’t work this year.
+It is very frustrating.
+There is no cure for hay fever – although they are working on it, and have been for may years.
+One day there may be a cure, but in the meantime There are lots of different ways to help, and remedies work in several different ways.

 Pharmaceutical remedies are generally based on either anti-histamines or steroid nasal sprays, whilst natural remedies are based on physical preventative measures, immune boosters or natural antihistamines.